About the table values

 Folate is a generic term for a number of more or less unstable forms of folic acid (pteroylglutamic acid).
 Pure folic acid is only found in food supplements.
 Norwegian analytical values for folate are determined by means of a microbiological method, while other, not quite comparable, methods of analysis can have been used in other countries.

-This vitamin is found in food in two forms, ascorbic acid and dehydroascorbic acid.
-The Norwegian analytical values represent the total of the two forms.
+Vitamin C is found in food in two forms, ascorbic acid and dehydroascorbic acid.
+The Norwegian analytical values represent the sum of those two forms.
 Not all foreign food tables include the dehydroascorbic acid.

 Few foods contain vitamin D naturally.
 Industrially produced vitamin D (ergocalciferol or vitamin D2) has the same vitamin D activity as in the natural form (D3).